Byron/gitoxide/general-tasks.md

 ## General

+*Note: Some of these items may be out of date.*

 ### Get rid of unsafe pointer magic [WithSidebands] _(cost: high)_

 What needs to be done is to transform the &mut StreamingPeekableIter into a child future, and when exhausted, it must be transformed back